bctala/Startup_Company_Network/README.md

 ---

-## Files Included
-1. `NetworkDesign.pkt`: Cisco Packet Tracer file with the network design and configuration.
-2. `Presentation.pdf`: Overview of the project objectives, network components, and configurations.
-3. `Report.pdf`: Detailed documentation of the project setup, IP configurations, and VOIP verification.

----

-## Team Members
-- Tala Almulla
-- Nada Alharbi
-- Raneem Ali Alqahtani
-- Ruba Bakr Aalahmadi
-- Dana Adel Alsaeed

----

 ## How to Use
 1. Open the `NetworkDesign.pkt` file using Cisco Packet Tracer v7.1 or later.
-2. Follow the configurations provided in the report to understand the setup.
-3. Use the VOIP functionality to test communication between departments.
+2. Use the VOIP functionality to test communication between departments.
+3. Test the connectivity between devices.

 ---